 There is quite a lot of vegan food available in Japanese convenience stores.
 In fact, probably more than in Western style convenience stores.
-The best place to head is the refrigerated section containing the rice balls and fresh food.
-You probably shouldn’t waste your time staring at the bento, fried food, oden, and bread/pastry sections.
+However, you probably shouldn’t waste your time staring at the bento, fried food, oden, and bread/pastry sections.

 There is also an offshoot of Lawson convenience stores called Natural Lawson.
 Although a few products from Natural Lawson can be found in regular Lawson stores, it’s worth it to go to Natural Lawson if there are any near you.
 Natural Lawson stores are currently located in the following areas: Chiba Prefecture, Saitama Prefecture, Kanagawa Prefecture, and Tokyo.
 They carry a wider selection of products for vegans than any other convenience store.
 Click here to see some of the products you can find at Natural Lawson stores.